Pentagon aims to restructure F-35 office

 WASHINGTON The Air Force general who heads the $396 billion F-35 Joint Strike Fighter program said he planned to streamline the Pentagon's F-35 office as part of a drive to cut the cost of the most expensive U.S. weapons program and increase its efficiency.

-Lieutenant General Christopher Bogdan, who took over the helm of the program in December, told reporters after a defense conference that he planned some "housekeeping changes" to streamline the program office and encouraged the companies who build the new warplane to do the same.
+Lieutenant General Christopher Bogdan, who took over the helm of the program in December, told reporters after a defense conference that he planned some "housekeeping changes" to streamline the program office.

 "Mark my word: I am reorganizing and I am making personnel changes," Bogdan said after a speech at a conference hosted by Credit Suisse and defense consultant Jim McAleese.